 (See top right column: How To Apply)

-— includes: Yap domestic airfare, accommodations, meals, snorkeling excursions, leadership
+— includes: Yap domestic airfare, up to four per room accommodations, meals, land transport, boating excursions, leadership

 — does not include: Airfare from home to Yap, snacks, bottled water, snorkel gear, insurance